Sankalp-Sachapara/HospitalPractice/readme.md

 ## Description

-A simple Api which can e used for y hospitals for managment the records of doctors, patients, prescriptions,bills etc. express framework along with mongoose ODM for connection between nodejs and mongoDB.
+A simple Api which can be used for  hospitals or administration for managing records of doctors, patients, prescriptions,bills etc.
+In the Project
+express framework along with mongoose ODM for connection between nodejs and mongoDB is been used.
-Swagger has been used in the project for documentation of API.
+Swagger has been used for documentation of API.
-JsonWebToken (JWT) has been used for authorization and authentication purpose
+JsonWebToken (JWT) has been used for authorization and authentication purpose.